Smallville season 1: Home media release

-The complete first season of Smallville was released on September 23, 2003 in North America.
-Additional releases in regions 2 and 4 took place on October 13, 2003 and December 3, 2003, respectively.
+The complete first season of Smallville was released on September 23, 2003, in North America.
+Additional releases in regions 2 and 4 took place on October 13 and December 3, 2003, respectively.
 The DVD box set included various special features, including episode commentary, an interactive tour of Smallville, and storyboards from select episodes.
+For the 20th anniversary, the complete series was released for the first time on Blu-ray on October 16, 2021.
+Season one is the only season to be produced in standard-definition.
+The Blu-ray release contains the original standard-definition, upscaled.